NorESMhub/NorESM/doc/configurations/platforms.rst

 This will have installed CESM2.1.3 as well as all the necessary compilers and libraries (HDF5, NetCDF, MKL, etc.) and their dependencies, and the very same environment can be used with NorESM.

 In order to run the model(s) you still need configuration files (namely *config*, *config_machines.xml* and *config_compilers.xml*).
-These will eventually come with NorESM, but for the sake of convenience we provide hereafter an example of such files which have to be located in a **.cime** folder in your home directory (simply copy & past the content of the following cell to generate the files automatically and be carefull not to add any odd characters of lines since CESM/NorESM are extremely picky about it).
+These will eventually come with NorESM, but for the sake of convenience we provide hereafter an example of such files which have to be located in a **.cime** folder in your home directory (simply copy & past the content of the following cell to generate the files automatically and be carefull not to add any odd characters or lines since CESM/NorESM are extremely picky about it).

 Notice that you only need to do this once, since both CESM and NorESM will use these configurations, and that the name of the machine created is **espresso**.